agile-learning-institute/mongodb_configurator_spa/README.md

 # startup
 - Load /api/config/ endpoint on startup
 - Config Item BUILT_AT == "Local" enables editing, else it's read and render only.
+- If get configurations only has sample.yaml show welcome page.
 - Drop, Delete, and Unlock actions have warnings, and require confirmation.
   - Confirmations with warning and type {file_name} to enable the button.
   - Similar to GitHub Danger Zone operations.

 ```
 Overall Layout